ARM-software/ebbr/source/chapter1-about.rst

 "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in :rfc:`2119`.

+The following annotations are used to highlight when requirements were introduced or significantly changed since the last major version of this
+specification:

+.. versionadded:: 2.3.0
+   UEFI Boot Manager requirements.

+.. versionchanged:: 2.4.0

 Features, which will not be supported by a future version of this specification are indicated with a warning such as the following one: